I don’t know about you, but commitment can be hard in the world we live in today.

 “Life, and life at its full”

-And so, if we want this “life, and life at its full” that Jesus came to offer, we need to ask ourselves those difficult and scary questions:
+And so, if we want this “life, and life at its full” (John chapter 10, verse 10) that Jesus came to offer, we need to ask ourselves these difficult and scary questions:

 What excess cargo might we be carrying on board?
 What areas of our life, regardless of how small, are we holding onto and not giving God full control of?
 Are we allowing the non-committal culture of our world today to pervade our relationship with God?